Cakebread Cellars: History

 The past fifteen years have seen the continued expansion and refinement of Cakebread Cellars.
 In 2000, Cakebread completed its Oakville winery facility.
 The following year, the family purchased the adjacent 1.7 acre McKay parcel.
 In 2002, Bruce Cakebread became president and chief operating officer of the company, and Julianne Laks became winemaker.
 The first vintage of Dancing Bear Ranch was produced that year.
 In 2003, Cakebread acquired the 27-acre Foster Road Vineyard in Carneros and the 40-acre Maple Lane Vineyards in Calistoga.
 In 2004, University of California, Davis graduate Toby Halkovich was hired as viticulturist.
 That year, the winery purchased Tinsley Ranch in Carneros, the Cuttings Wharf Road Vineyard, and Suscol Springs Ranch in southeast Napa.
 In 2006, the winery purchased its Milton Road property in Carneros, and the following year the east addition to the main building was completed with tasting areas and lab space.
 In 2008, Cakebread acquired its Arroyo Creek Vineyard.
 In 2009, Dennis Cakebread became vice-chairman of the Board of Directors, and the Suscol Springs Vineyard produced its first commercial wines.
 The following year, Bruce Cakebread served as president of the Napa Valley Vintners.
 In 2012, Cakebread purchased Annahala Vineyard in Anderson Valley.
 That same year, the company initiated plans to pave a new parking lot, relocate the bottling line, add new storage space, and build a new visitor facility.
 In 2022 the winery hired a new CFO Rich Archer.

 Jack Cakebread died on April 26, 2022, at the age of 92.
-He was preceded in death by his wife, Dolores, who passed away in 2020.
+He was preceded in death by his wife, Dolores, who died in 2020.
 Obituaries praised him as a "vintner who shaped modern Napa Valley."